MichelleRS/wk-01-shell-game/README.md

 -   Create reset function [complete]
 -   Build HTML for stats section [complete]
 -   Get DOM elements for stats and initialize elements for state [complete]
--   Increment total and wins and update the view with display function
+-   Increment total and wins and display results for user [complete]

 ## Rubric Tasks and Point Values